Thebuilderekes/blog/notes.md

 ## SIGN IN LOGIC PHP PAGE

-create a sign in logic.php file and write in it the following:
+create a signin-logic.php file and write in it the following:

 ```php
 <?php